 - Adherence to Deployment Guidelines is required to ensure consistent releases with a well-documented feature set and a trackable list of security issues.

 - Code Reviews ensure the functional correctness of the code base and shall be performed on each proposed code change prior to check-in.
 Code reviews shall be performed by at least one independent reviewer other than the author(s) of the code change.
-These reviews shall be performed by the subsystem maintainers and developers on a functional level and are to be distinguished from security reviews as laid out in Chapter 4.
-Please refer to the development model documentation on the Zephyr project Wiki.
+These reviews shall be performed by the subsystem maintainers and developers on a functional level and are to be distinguished from security reviews as laid out in the Secure Design section.
+Refer to the Development Model documentation for more information.

 - Static Code Analysis tools efficiently detect common coding mistakes in large code bases.
 All code shall be analyzed using an appropriate tool prior to merges into the main repository.
 This is not per individual commit, but is to be run on some interval on specific branches.
 It is mandatory to remove all findings or waive potential false-positives before each release.
-To process process documentation.
-Waivers shall be documented centrally and in form of a comment inside the source code itself.
+Waivers shall be documented centrally and in the form of a comment inside the source code itself.
 The documentation shall include the employed tool and its version, the date of the analysis, the branch and parent revision number, the reason for the waiver, the author of the respective code, and the approver(s) of the waiver.
 This shall as a minimum run on the main release branch and on the security branch.
 It shall be ensured that each release has zero issues with regard to static code analysis (including waivers).
-Please refer to the development model documentation on the Zephyr project Wiki.
+Refer to the Development Model documentation for more information.

 - Complexity Analyses shall be performed as part of the development process and metrics such as cyclomatic complexity shall be evaluated.
 The main goal is to keep the code as simple as possible.